mscape/mscape/README.md

 - Logos should always be SVG images if available, otherwise use PNG with transparent background
 - Twitter handles must not contain a #
 - GitHub links must follow the structure `{ORGANIZATION}/{REPOSITORY}`

+## License

+All logos and trademarks are copyrighted by their respective owners, and are cached here for reliability.

+Everything else is under the MIT License.